aerospike-examples/mqtt-aerospike-example/README.md

 If you scroll back to the beginning of the article, you will see this is exactly the data initally emitted by our mock sensor.

+## Conclusion

+This example shows how the [Aerospike](https://aerospike.com/) database can be easily and scalably used to store industrial time series data made available by the [MQTT](https://mqtt.org/) ecosystem.
+Aerospike plus its Community [Time Series Client](https://github.com/aerospike-community/aerospike-time-series-client) streamlines the storage and retrieval of the data, supporting the ability to both write and read millions of data points per second if required.

 ## Further Directions

 This demonstration could easily be scaled to show data being harvested from multiple sensors in parallel and saved to Aerospike.
-It would also be very persuasive to replace the simulation with an actual device - something [Arduino based]((http://www.steves-internet-guide.com/using-arduino-pubsub-mqtt-client/)) for example.
+It would also be interesting to replace the simulation with an actual device - something [Arduino based]((http://www.steves-internet-guide.com/using-arduino-pubsub-mqtt-client/)) for example.